-It took months for me to find somewhere I could afford On dual income with no children, It is impossible to save for a down payment on a home that would cost less in mortgage than our rent cost.
-We have attempted to purchase 2 homes at 620k, and have been outbid dramatically both times
+It took months for me to find somewhere I could afford On dual income with no children, it is impossible to save for a down payment on a home that would on the save for a down payment on a down payment of the d purchase 2 homes at 620k, and have been outbid dramatically both times.

 Fortunately I've been in my place for 12 years, the landlords are slumlords, however I stay because there's no where to go.
-I wake each morning, thankful to have a roof over my head.
+I wake each morning, thankful to have a

 Fortunately I found a place to live, despite it being further away from where I originally lived in Sonoma Valley.
 Could not find anything affordable in the Valley.

 A friend was looking for a roommate and I had to sell my car and move because of medical issues.

 Very lucky.
 A friend purchased the building and invited us to live next door.
 Our current landlord opted to keep us when they purchased it.

 I got extremely lucky and a family friend moving out of the area sold me the house at a steep discount.

 It took quite a while because we needed a home with a granny unit for our disabled son, and that has meant having to buy a much larger and more expensive home than we needed for ourselves.
-The permitting for granny units is still very high, and only rich people can afford it, it seem
+The permitting for granny units is still very high, and only rich people can afford it, it seems.

-I am very fortunate to be renting from a friend of a friend who is a local landlord where a check and a simple negotiated contract were enough to consumate a deal, prior to this, I rented an apartment from large out of town corporate property managers where choices are few and negotiated terms not possible.
+I am very fortunate to be renting from a friend of a friend who is a local landlord where a check and a simple negotiated contract were enough to consumate a deal. prior to this, I rented an apartment from large out of town corporate property managers where choices are few and negotiated terms not possible.